Postman Alternatives

 How we picked

-API client alternatives are scored on workflow fit (Git-native vs cloud sync, standalone vs editor-embedded) and feature scope (client-only vs design-plus-test-plus-docs).
-Each pick leads on one axis: file format, price, openness, scope, or editor integration.
+We scored API client alternatives on workflow fit (Git-native versus cloud sync, standalone versus editor-embedded) and feature scope (client-only versus design-plus-test-plus-docs).
+Each pick leads on one axis: file format, openness, scope, editor integration, or per-user price.

 • Initial published version with 5 picks.